 - Before appearing in the exam, candidates must be well aware of the syllabus and GATE Exam Pattern.
-As per GATE latest pattern, 70% of Exam have Core Engineering Syllabus or subject syllabus, 15% of Engineering Mathematics, and 15% of General Aptitude.
+As per GATE's latest pattern, 72% of exams have Core Engineering Syllabus or subject syllabus, 13% of Engineering Mathematics, and 15% of General Aptitude.

 Section 1: Engineering Mathematics

-Linear Algebra: Matrices, determinants, system of linear equations, Eigenvalues and Eigen vectors, LU decomposition.
+- Linear Algebra: Matrices, determinants, system of linear equations, eigenvalues and eigenvectors, LU decomposition.

-Probability: Random variables.
+- Probability and Statistics: Random variables.
 Uniform, normal, exponential, poisson and binomial distributions.
 Mean, median, mode and standard deviation.
 Conditional probability and Bayes theorem.

 Section 2: Digital Logic